Thirty-ninth week of 2018 edition!

 There’re a lot of good posts in the anime space.
 I hope this article helps you find some of them!

-I’ve read a lot of posts discussing plot setup, or plot pacing, or plot complexity.
+I’ve read a lot of posts discussing plot setup, pacing, or complexity.
 It’s a handy way for the writer to talk about how the story unfolded — or didn’t unfold, as the case may be!
-I’ve even read posts that talk about whether the climax wrapped up all of the loose ends or fulfilled the plot promises made earlier in the series.
-But 100 Word Anime presents a subtly different question: What’s the importance of the final impression that a series leaves us with?
+I’ve even read posts that talk about whether the climax wrapped up all of the loose ends or fulfilled the promises made earlier in the series.
+But 100 Word Anime presents a subtly different question: What’s the importance of the final impression a series leaves us with?
 It’s an interesting discussion made all the more fascinating by the great examples — like comparing the final impressions left by How Not to Summon a Demon Lord and The Master of Ragnarok & Blesser of Einherjar.

 It’s no secret that I loved Planet With.
 I feel really lucky to have reviewed it for the Summer 2018 season.
 There was a lot to love about this series, and I thought this post from Star Crossed Anime Blog did a great job of talking about them.
 Some of the points are pretty well known, like the show’s astounding plot density.
 Other points are less obvious, and they make this article all the more interesting.